-Empowering your team
+Empowering your team with a robust process

 Confronting a customer as a manager

 As leaders we have a duty of care to our people.
-A frontline team who sees their manager and company care more about their wellness than an inappropriate customer’s revenue feel valued.
-Showing them how important they are is key to their happiness.
-Happy people are more productive and your company will be more profitable.
-Place your people first and the rest will follow.
+A frontline team who sees that their manager and company care more about their wellness than an inappropriate customer’s revenue will feel valued and more motivated by their work.